lwoodson/lwoodson.github.io/_posts/2015-07-13-docker-fueled-microservices.md

 else could remain blissfully ignorant.

 To me, the case for a microservice architecture emerged from the depths of our problem.
-There was no way we were going to remain solely a RoR application if we were going to deliver this feature.
+There was no way we were going to remain solely a Rails application if we were going to deliver this feature.
 The appropriate tools to solve the business problem dictated the architecture, not the other way around.
 And it clearly has been proven to be the right decision.